lem0n4id/billing/README.md

 # billing
-This is my comp. sci. project for 12th. it is a billing system and also has other functions. currently it has 2 roles, manager's and cashier's.
+This is my Computer Science project for class 12th.
+It features a grocery store invoicing system made using Tkinter.

 ## screenshots
 ![1](/assets/1.png)